rehierl/node-tree-outliner/readme.md

 * The main content of this repository can be found inside of the [3-basic-design](./3-basic-design) sub-folder.
+* Note that this repository is in a state of flux.
+  It may still change considerably over time.

+**upload-log**

+* 2018-01-31 - commit 19abbd2 - first/initial upload

 **PRELIMINARY LICENSE**

 * Free for science and discussions.
-* Non-free for anything else.
+* Non-free (i.e without license) for anything else.